 For assistance with an injured, stranded or dead whale or dolphin immediately call:

 Further information can also be found at Whale and dolphin emergencies.

 Identification guide for marine mammals

-Download the identification guide for marine mammals or contact our Customer Service Centre on 136 186 for a copy.
+Download the identification guide for marine mammals or contact our Customer Contact Centre on 136 186 for a copy.